andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

   - Consider implementing (restoring?)
 PCF
  - Shadows seem to be neverending, this is not realistic
   - Try not using 1.0 vs 0.0 but something in the middle that changes with distance
-  - Also, try playing with ambient lighting to compensate for this
+  - Also, try playing with ambient lightSystem to compensate for this
  - F1 to rotate lights does not work in ApeStudio
  - Performance has dropped a lot in ApeStudio, at least when not plugged to power
   - Try profiling through NSight
- - Shouldn't LightingView cameras have the aspect ratio of the depth map rather than the aspect ratio of the display window?
+ - Shouldn't LightSystemView cameras have the aspect ratio of the depth map rather than the aspect ratio of the display window?
   - In particular for point light shadow maps, if vertical FOV is 90 and AR is not 1, we get a HFOV which is greater than (or lower than) 90, which means redundant or insufficient view coverage